Kenneth Grant Aldcroft (14 November, 1969 – 17 September, 2016)

 I started playing with Ken Aldcroft around 2003.
-He and Maria had moved to Toronto from Vancouver fairly recently and it was clear that Ken – as he always did – was on the hunt for potential collaborators, as well as for an audience for the groups and series he had already assembled.
-My recollection is that here was a talented post-Abercrombie jazz guitarist with more interest and curiosity in free improvisation than actual skills for the task, but it was abundantly clear that he was dedicated to expanding his vocabulary as an improviser, and improve he did… every day until he died.
+He and Maria had moved to Toronto from Vancouver fairly recently and it was clear that Ken – as always – was on the hunt for potential collaborators, as well as for an audience for the groups and series he had already convened.
+My recollection is that here was a talented post-Abercrombie jazz guitarist with more interest in and curiosity about free improvisation than actual skills for the task, but it was abundantly clear that he was dedicated to expanding his vocabulary as an improviser, and improve he did… every day until he died.

 I can only imagine what he thought of me.
 I’d picked up the trombone in 2000 in my mid-20s and was practicing ferociously, discovering an idiosyncratic technical vocabulary useful in free improvisations, but with none of the refined modern jazz techniques of Ken’s superb Vancouver collaborators on trombone, Brian Harding and Rod Murray.
 No matter.
 Within a few years, Ken had invited me to join his Trio+1, replacing Gordon Allen (Woody Epps), despite the fact that I could barely read music, let alone execute the thorny, chromatic compositions that comprised much of the band’s book.

-We would meet one-on-one in his tiny Bloor West basement apartment, a recently born Liam in a playpen nearby, going painstakingly over measure after measure of those tunes, at a punishingly slow ‘tempo di learno.’
-It grew evident that, while Ken would have loved to find a competent reader to play his tunes, he appreciated my dedication to improving through his music (at whatever pace it would take), along with my range of listening that directly informed my growing skills as an improviser.
-We both had a set of skills and a perspective that interested the other, and if musically we started pretty far apart stylistically, we shared a spirit and a commitment that invited us to grow in a complementary way, informing and supporting the other accordingly.
+We would meet one-on-one in his tiny Bloor West basement apartment, a recently born Liam in a playpen nearby, going painstakingly over measure after measure at a punishingly slow ‘tempo di learno.’
+It grew evident that, while Ken would have loved to find a competent reader, he appreciated my dedication to improving through his music (at whatever pace it would take), along with my range of listening that directly informed my growing skills as an improviser.
+We both had a set of skills and a perspective that interested the other, and if we started pretty far apart stylistically, we shared a spirit and commitment that invited us to grow in a complementary way, informing and supporting the other accordingly.

-Ken’s Trio+1 eventually merged with his Group to form the Convergence Ensemble, a primary vehicle for Ken’s composing and group-leading approaches, and the group had a tremendous ten-year run including six recordings (and counting, with more in the works posthumously) and numerous tours including the last tour in November 2016, Canada-wide, in the wake of Ken’s death.
-Ken’s approach with the Convergence Ensemble was the principle of collective, real-time orchestration and arrangement, using composed materials in a modular way as something to improvise toward, through, and away from into different kinds of group playing.
-It was a risky approach, and it took considerable effort before it started yielding some truly fine music.
-Notably, too, it was the outcome of Ken’s committed, ongoing process of self-reflection about his work; here was a bandleader with a clear vision combined with tendencies toward controlling his environment, and he had self-consciously chosen a path for Convergence where he had to relinquish that control, sharing it liberally with the rest of us, in pursuit of the music he sought.
-It was a selfless and courageous gesture that epitomized his unflagging commitment to musical discovery and excellence.
+Ken’s Trio+1 eventually merged with his Group to form the Convergence Ensemble, a primary vehicle for Ken’s composing and group-leading approaches, and we had a tremendous ten-year run including six recordings (and counting, with more in the works posthumously) and numerous tours including the last tour in November 2016, Canada-wide, in the wake of Ken’s death.
+Ken’s approach with the Convergence Ensemble was the principle of collective, real-time orchestration and arrangement, using composed materials in a modular way as something to improvise toward, through, and from into different kinds of group playing.
+It was a risky approach, and it took considerable effort before it started to yield some truly fine music.
+Notably, too, it was the outcome of Ken’s committed, ongoing process of self-reflection about his work; here was a bandleader with a clear vision combined with tendencies toward controlling his environment who had self-consciously chosen a path along which he had to relinquish that control, sharing it liberally with the rest of us in pursuit of the music he sought.
+It was a selfless and courageous gesture that epitomised his unflagging commitment to musical discovery and excellence.

-His leadership in Convergence was mirrored by his generous contributions as an organizer in Toronto’s field of creative improvised music.
-Our work together was focused on AIMToronto, to which I was added to complete the collective’s inaugural Board, with Ken, Joe Sorbara, Nick Fraser, and Rob Clutton, and it was clear to us all that the association depended heavily on Ken’s consistent efforts and sage organizational skills.
+His leadership in Convergence was mirrored by his generous contributions as an organiser in Toronto’s field of creative improvised music.
+Our work together focused on AIMToronto, to which I was added to complete the collective’s inaugural Board, with Ken, Joe Sorbara, Nick Fraser, and Rob Clutton, and it was clear to us all that the association depended heavily on Ken’s consistent efforts and sage organisational skills.
 Meanwhile, it was impossible to play improvised music in Toronto without engaging with Ken, whether he was co-curating the Leftover Daylight Series or the NOW Series, or playing at places like the Tranzac Club, a venue that always supported Ken’s work.
-Whether in Ken’s band or not, this was the context where I cut my teeth as an improviser, and in general a very exciting time of growth and discovery in Toronto creative music.
-These collective efforts at which Ken was at the core generated the momentum that inspired me in 2007 to open Somewhere There, a studio venue dedicated to informal creative music and a key site for Ken’s work for the next few years.
-(Ken released two records on Trio Records called Live at Somewhere There – with Alaniaris and with Hat and Beard.)
+Whether in Ken’s band or not, this was the context where I cut my teeth as a player, and in general a very exciting time of growth and discovery in Toronto creative music.
+These collective efforts with Ken at the core generated the momentum that inspired me in 2007 to open Somewhere There, a studio venue dedicated to informal creative music and a key site for Ken’s work for the next few years.
+(Ken released two records on Trio Records called Live at Somewhere There, with Alaniaris and with Hat and Beard.)

 When I think about Ken, I think of the many hours we spent together during these tours: in trains, station bars, cramped hostel rooms, noodle houses, old-school German bierhauses, and walking streets (lost as usual).
 While our friendship was etched through our many shared experiences that preceded these tours, it took on a new depth through the highs, lows, and especially the laughs that touring always engenders.
-It was these reminiscences that underlined that, this past September, I had lost not just a friend and dear comrade; I had lost my brother.
+They were these reminiscences that underlined that, this past September , I had lost not just a friend and dear comrade; I had lost my brother.